yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 # Writing the Code

-This section shows how to write a simple program that connects to the space, stores a {{Message}} object with some text, and retrieves it.
+This section shows how to write a simple program that connects to the space, stores a `Message` object with some text, and retrieves it.

 ## Creating the Message Class

 We want to demonstrate storing some object to the space.
-To do this, let's create a simple {{Message}} class with a {{Text}} property of type {{String}}.
+To do this, let's create a simple `Message` class with a `Text` property of type `String`.

 1. In **Solution Explorer**, right-click the **HelloWorld** project and select **Add > Class**.
 The **Add New Item** dialog appears.
 2. In the **Templates** list, make sure **Class** is selected.
 Type **Message** in the class name text box, and click **Add**.
 The class is added to the project and the editor displays its content.
-3. Add the following code to the {{Message}} class:
+3. Add the following code to the `Message` class:
 {code:java}
 public class Message
 {